kljensen/kronos/doc/API_AUDIT.md

 ## Appendix: Complete Export List

-For reference, the complete list of all 127 exports is documented in the inventory above.
+For reference, the complete list of all 92 exports is documented in the inventory above.
 Each export includes:
 - Name
 - Type (type, const, func, var)
-- Category (essential, experimental, deprecated, internal)
+- Category (essential, deprecated, internal)
 - Rationale for categorization

-This audit was generated using `go doc -all .` and automated categorization based on:
+This audit was generated using `go doc -all .` and categorization based on:
 1. Usage patterns in examples/
 2. Naming conventions (X-prefix for internal)
 3. API design principles (builder pattern as primary interface)
-4. Previous API minimization decisions (Phases 1-7)
+4. API minimization decisions